QuarticCat/LaTeX-clean-build/README.md

 ```

 And of course you should make sure `build-latex.zsh` is in the PATH exported to VS Code, otherwise you should write the full path in `command` field.

+What if you want to delete outdated temporary directories automatically?
+Try tmpfs or systemd-tmpfiles.